-In my experience of mentoring over 50 students for the GAMSAT, every single student has the same problem in their first few essays I review.
-The writing feels so… fake.
-It’s rigid, robotic and anything but natural.
-It feels like people have been forced at gunpoint to sit and write an essay with the most majestical language they can conjur.
-It comes from a widely accepted myth that good writing is that which uses “big” and “complicated” words you might find on a thesauraus.
-This, many students believe, is the key to expressing your “intellect” to the marker and ensuring they are aware of your breadth of vocabulary.
+In my experience of mentoring 1,300+ students for the GAMSAT, every single student has the same problem in their first few essays I review.
+The writing feels so... fake.
+It's rigid, robotic, and anything but natural.
+It feels like people have been forced at gunpoint to sit and write an essay with the most majestical language they can conjure.
+It comes from a widely accepted myth that good writing is that which uses "big" and "complicated" words you might find in a thesaurus.
+This, many students believe, is the key to expressing your "intellect" to the marker and ensuring they are aware of your breadth of vocabulary.

 So now, I'm sure, you're more confused than you were before you opened this article.
 So what is S2 testing you on?